vrchat-community/creator-docs/Docs/docs/platforms/android/quest-content-optimization.md

 Lights are disabled completely on avatars in VRChat Quest.

 ### Video Sync Panels
-:::caution
+:::caution VRC_SyncVideoPlayer and VRC_SyncVideoStream

 Placing either of these components in your Quest world will break compatibility between your Quest and PC world!
-Simply remove it from the Quest version.", "title": "VRC_SyncVideoPlayer and VRC_SyncVideoStream
+Simply remove it from the Quest version.
 :::
 VRC_SyncVideoPlayer and VRC_SyncVideoStream are both completely disabled in worlds in VRChat Quest.